Comme Ils Disent

 That is solely responsible if

-I'm a homosexual, as they say
+I'm a homo, as they call me